Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning

-SARL has a success rate of 0, meaning it fails to reach the goal in all attempts.
+SARL has a success rate of 0, indicating that it failed to reach the goal in all attempts.
 CADRL and LSTM-RL have very low success rates, making these methods nearly as ineffective as SARL.
-SARL-GP and EB-CADRL have a success rate of 0.681, indicating they are equally successful in reaching the goal.
-SARL has the lowest collision rate, but it’s important to note that its success rate is zero, indicating it did not navigate successfully enough to encounter many obstacles.
-EB-CADRL has a significantly lower collision rate compared to SARL-GP, indicating better overall safety.
-EB-CADRL has lower collision rates with bicycles and static obstacles compared to SARL-GP and is on par with SARL in terms of collisions with children.
-It also has a lower collision rate with adults compared to SARL-GP, although slightly higher than SARL.
-SARL-GP and EB-CADRL have similar average times to reach the goal, indicating that EB-CADRL's improved safety does not come at the expense of significantly increased travel time.
-The time to reach the goal for SARL is invalid since SARL has a 0 success rate.
+SARL-GP and EB-CADRL have a success rate of 0.68, indicating they are similarly effective in reaching the goal.
+SARL has the lowest collision rate but failed to reach any goals, indicating it did not navigate successfully enough to encounter many agents and obstacles.
+EB-CADRL has a significantly lower collision rate compared to CADRL, LSTM-RL and SARL-GP, indicating better safety.
+Also, EB-CADRL has lower collision rates with adults, bicycles and children compared to CADRL, LSTM-RL and SARL-GP.

+SARL-GP and EB-CADRL have similar average times to reach the goal, indicating that EB-CADRL's improved safety does not come at the expense of increased travel time.
+Time metric for SARL is indicated as NaN, since SARL has a 0 success rate.
 Although the LSTM-RL shows the shortest average time to reach the goal, this result is less meaningful due to the method's low success rate.

-EB-CADRL maintains a safer distance from adults compared to both SARL and SARL-GP, but it is closer to bicycles and children compared to CADRL, LSTM-RL and SARL-GP.
+EB-CADRL maintains safer distances from bicycles and children compared to CADRL, LSTM-RL and SARL-GP.
 Moreover, it significantly outperforms all other methods based on the weighted score metric.

-In Figure \ref{figure_danger_distance_density} we provide the histograms of the distribution of danger distances of SARL-GP and EB-CADRL methods.
-We can see that the EB-CADRL model tends to be safer with bicyclists and children, resulting in significantly fewer cases where the robot operates within 0–0.2 meters of these agents compared to SARL-GP.
+Figure~\ref{figure_danger_distance_density} shows the density histograms of danger distances for SARL-GP and EB-CADRL.
+EB-CADRL provides enhanced safety when interacting with bicyclists and children, resulting in significantly fewer cases where the robot operates within 0–0.2 meters of these agents compared to SARL-GP.

 To sum up, EB-CADRL is the superior method overall because it achieves a good balance between reaching the goal successfully, minimizing collisions, and maintaining safe distances, which makes it efficient and safe for navigation in environments with dynamic and static entities of different types.